AbhishekChebolu/shopMe-Ecommerce-Website-abhi/README.md

 # shopMe-Ecommerce-Website-abhi

 📖 Information

-Here is the explanation of the project,
+Here is the explanation of the project,,,

 Shopme is a Spring Boot App as Monolith architecture.
 It is an e-commerce example, It covers both admin part and customer part,
 All images are stored in Amazon S3 Bucket,